 But good news!
-The rescue team late last night found a trap (filled with bait) that the bird was attracted to, although the cagey hawk took just enough of the bait and avoided capture.
+The rescue team late last night found a trap (filled with bait) the bird was attracted to, although the cagey bird took just enough of the bait and avoided capture.
 On the Library of Congress blog, Matt Raymond wrote today: "The hawk is now fed and will most likely not be ready to eat again until Tuesday.
 The team now believes that the hawk has a predilection for frozen quail and not live bait."---

 ORIGINAL POST: 10:58 p.m.

-Specialists from the Raptor Conservancy of Northern Virginia placed baited cages in the Main Reading Room's dome, where the bird is circling, and strung a net on the bottom of the opening of the dome so the hawk can't swoop down and disturb researchers.
+Specialists from the Raptor Conservancy of Northern Virginia placed baited cages up in the Main Reading Room's dome, where the bird is circling, and strung a net on the bottom of the opening of the dome so that the hawk can't swoop down and disturb researchers.

 Since its arrival, the hawk has so captured the public's attention that the membership office of the library was packed this Saturday.

 The Main Reading Room staff have affectionately dubbed the hawk “Shirley,” after the Library of Congress blogger Matt Raymond made an "Airplane" reference to readers who doubted the bird's presence.